lowRISC/style-guides/DVCodingStyle.md

   vector.
 We can cast that vector to the struct and thus still access the individual members.
 * Do not reference internal nets, as those will likely not be preserved.
 If we really need to do so, they should be placed in an anchored buffer, in order to preserve the path.
-* Do not reference to internal clocks, as they may not be preserved, even if the clocks are in the module inputs/outputs.
+* Do not reference to internal clocks/resets, as they may not be preserved, even if the clocks/resets are in the module inputs/outputs.
+If we have to, place it in an anchored buffer.
 * CSR hierarchies are likely to be preserved, so CSR backdoor access will still work.